Other ways to pay for dentistry.

 While not a member, you have root canal treatment initiated by a dentist who is a service provider for a plan.
 If you then join that program (during the time frame during which your tooth is being treated), you will not qualify for a discount for that procedure.

-- Types of plans (pros/cons).
-Features to look for.
+- Overview of types of dental plans & financial arrangements. - Pros / Cons / Features to look for.

-- Alternative ways to pay for dentistry. ◀
+- Alternative ways to pay for dentistry. - Discount plans, dental financing, cash discounts. ◀